kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(a\) A launch operator must maintain all records necessary to verify that it conducts licensed launches according to representations contained in the licensee's application.
 A launch operator must retain records for three years after completion of all launches conducted under the license.

-\(b\) If a launch accident or launch incident occurs, as defined by §401.5 of this chapter, a launch operator must preserve all records related to the event until completion of any Federal investigation and the FAA advises the licensee not to retain the records.
+\(b\) If a launch accident or launch incident occurs, as defined by [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter, a launch operator must preserve all records related to the event until completion of any Federal investigation and the FAA advises the licensee not to retain the records.
 The launch operator must make available to Federal officials for inspection and copying all records that these regulations require the launch operator to maintain.

 \[Docket No. FAA-2000-7953, 71 FR 50537, Aug.
 25, 2006, as amended by Amdt.
 No. 417-5, 81 FR 59439, Aug.
 30, 2016\]

 ### §417.17   Launch reporting requirements and launch specific updates.

 \(a\) *General.* A launch operator must satisfy the launch reporting requirements and launch specific updates required by this section and by the terms of the launch operator's license.
-A launch operator must file any change to the information in the license application, not identified by this section, with the FAA as a request for license modification as required by §417.11.
+A launch operator must file any change to the information in the license application, not identified by this section, with the FAA as a request for license modification as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.11   Continuing accuracy of license application; application for modification of license.|§417.11]].

 \(b\) *Launch reporting requirements for a launch from a Federal launch range or a non-Federal launch site.* (1) *Launch schedule and point of contact.* For each launch, a launch operator must file a launch schedule that identifies each review, rehearsal, and safety critical launch processing.
 A launch operator must file a point of contact for the schedule.
 The launch schedule must be filed and updated in time to allow FAA personnel to participate in the reviews, rehearsals, and safety critical launch processing.

 \(2\) *Sixty-day report.* Not later than 60 days before each flight conducted under a launch operator license, a launch operator must provide the FAA the following launch-specific information:

-\(i\) Payload information required by §415.59 of this chapter; and
+\(i\) Payload information required by [[Volume 4/C Licensing/0415 Launch license.md#§415.59   Information requirements for payload review.|§415.59]] of this chapter; and

 \(ii\) Flight information, including the launch vehicle, planned flight path, staging and impact locations, and any on-orbit activity of the launch vehicle, including each payload delivery point.